owncloud/ios-app/ownCloud/Bookmarks/Account Setup and Authentication.md

 Referer: https://cloud.example.com/
 ```

-If the server responds with a success status and a JSON body, the Authentication Method looks for parameters:
+If the server responds with a success status and a JSON body, the Authentication Method looks for configuration values:

-Parameter                               | Stored as                            | Description
+Configuration value                     | Stored as                            | Description
 ----------------------------------------|--------------------------------------|---------------------
 `registration_endpoint`                 | `$clientRegistrationEndpointURL`     | Client Registration Endpoint
 `authorization_endpoint`                | `$authorizationEndpointURL`          | URL of the authorization endpoint